Anthony West (motorcyclist)

 Anthony Keith West, (born 17 July 1981 in Maryborough, Queensland), is an Australian motorcycle road racer.
 He most recently raced in the 2019 Brazilian Superbike Championship for the Kawasaki Racing Team.

 West was suspended from participating at any FIM sanctioned events for 24 months due to testing positive for banned substances from 8 July 2018 to 14 September 2020.

-In 2018 he competed in the Supersport World Championship, aboard a Kawasaki ZX-6R and in the Asia Road Race SS600 Championship, aboard a Yamaha YZF-R6.
+In 2018, he competed in the Supersport World Championship, aboard a Kawasaki ZX-6R and in the Asia Road Race SS600 Championship, aboard a Yamaha YZF-R6.

 During 2017, West raced in the Supersport World Championship (600 cc) and the Asia Road Race SS600 Championship initially aboard a Yamaha YZF-R6 followed by a Kawasaki ZX-6R, and also selected events in the Superbike World Championship on a Kawasaki ZX-10R as a stand-in rider for Puccetti Kawasaki.

 West has won two races in Grands Prix, the 2003 Dutch TT in the 250 cc class, and the 2014 Dutch TT in the Moto2 class.
 He is known as "The Rain Man" because of his ability to ride well in the extreme wet, which he attributes to a dirt track racing background.

 As of 2024, he raced in the Australian Superbike Championship.

 Career

 500cc World Championship

-In 2001, Wast was a 500cc rider for the Dee Cee Jeans Racing Team, scoring minor points in 12 of the 16 races to place 18th overall.
+In 2001, West was a 500cc rider for the Dee Cee Jeans Racing Team, scoring minor points in 12 of the 16 races to place 18th overall.

 In 2002, West had a year away from motorcycling as he could not gather enough sponsorship to secure a factory Aprilia ride.